Deva-1903/Deva-1903/README.md

 <br>

-- 👀 I have great interest in **Backend stuffs, DevOps and artificial intelligence**
+- 👀 I have great interest in **Backend, DevOps and artificial intelligence**

 - 🌱 I’m currently focusing on **Backend Development and DevOps**